 Particularly Important Information

-Who we are: For the purpose of applicable data protection legislation, the data controller of your personal data is Intego Co. of 579 Broadway, 2C, New York, New York 10012.
-Clyde is an Intego Co. brand.
+Who we are: For the purpose of applicable data protection legislation, the data controller of your personal data is Clyde Technologies, Inc. of 579 Broadway, 2C, New York, New York 10012.

 Changes to this Policy: We will post any modifications or changes to the Policy on our Apps.
 We reserve the right to modify the Policy at any time, so we encourage you to review it frequently.
 The “Last Updated” legend above indicates when this Policy was last changed.
 If we make any material change(s) to the Policy, we will notify you via email and/or post a notice on our Apps prior to such changes(s) taking effect.